 The Action Scene

 If you want to grab your reader’s attention and get their heart racing, throw them into the action right away.
 Now action scenes aren’t always necessary.
-For instance, if you’re learning how to write a children’s book, you’ll be discouraged to use action scenes.
+For instance, if you’re learning how to write a children’s book, you’ll be discouraged from using action scenes.

-So the first step is asking yourself do you really need an action scene.
+So the first step is asking yourself do you need an action scene.

-Once you’re sure you need an action scene, proceed fearlessly.
+Once you’re sure you need an action scene, proceed with no fear.

 This action scene should act as the inciting incident – something that disrupts your protagonist’s whole existence.
 Once readers have met your character and seen their problem, they will begin to care.